ad-on-is/odin-server/README.md

 - Create a new account and get an API key: <https://www.themoviedb.org/settings/api>
 - Note down the `apiKey`

+## Jackett and flaresolverr

+- Configured Jackett as needed
+  - Add flaresolverr
+  - Add as many good quality indexers as possible
+- Make sure the Jackett search returns some results

 ## Prepare the server

 - Log in as admin